xtephan/c5authy/README.md

  and setting his phone number and country code in the newly installed attributes available.
 Failure in doing this step will result in the user being locked out.
 Even if he is admin.
 You have been warned!

-2. It is recommended to switch to Production mode immediately after install.
-If in sandbox mode, the authy id returned by the API may not be accurate and can result in users being locked out.
+2. It is recommended use the Production mode, unless running unittests.
+In sandbox mode, the authy id returned by the API may not be accurate and can result in users being locked out.

-3. Due to a flaw in Concrete5's core single page management, in order to provide the proper login view, the file /concrete/single_page/login.php is renamed to /concrete/single_page/login.php.bak
+3. Due to a flaw in Concrete5's core single page management, in order to provide the proper login view, the file /single_pages/login.php in created that points to thw correct login page.
+If already exists a file with that name, it will be automatically moved to /single_pages/login.php.bak

-4. Due to a flaw in Concrete5's core single page management, it is possible that at the package uninstall the /login page to be removed.
-This results in locking all the users out.
-You have been warned!

 Requirements
 -----------